 Our weekly plans are those that teachers write on a weekly or daily basis.
-Again, this is stored on the Staff Shared Drive.
-Staff set out the learning objectives for each session and identifies what resources and activities are to be used in the lesson.
-There is also a section for comments and lesson evaluation along with a note of any absences.
+These are stored on the Staff Shared Drive or in teachers' planners.
+Staff set out the learning objectives for each session and identify what resources and activities are to be used in the lesson.
+There is also a section for optional comments and lesson evaluation along with a note of any absences.